mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 The second trie, `Trie<Byte>` implementation, replaces characters for a byte values, allowing us to reach instance of "DOG" by walking structure using the byte representation of the word.
 This directly translates to what unmarshaler does.
 Put in byte array, fetch a string.
 Overhead of converting bytes to object is transfered into walking a trie.
-No allocations, no hash.
+No allocations, no hashing cost.

 The final structure is `Trie<Long>` which merges multiple bytes into long.
 Thus greatly reducing length of walk, and improving efficiency compared to byte version of a trie.
 Besides switching bytes